Variegated Monstera Plant Types and Growing Tips at Home

 If you were to dig up your plant, you would notice the roots are soft and rotten.
 However, this isn’t always practical, and at this point the rot is serious.

-Some signs that your plant may have root rot are yellowing leaves and stunted growth.
+Some signs that your plant may have root rot are yellowing leaves, brown spots, and stunted growth.
 If the roots are rotten, your plant cannot take up the nutrients, water, and oxygen it needs to grow, which results in these symptoms.

 To prevent root rot, water only when the top inch or two of your soil is dry.
 Additionally, use a well-draining potting mix that allows excess water to escape.